wtismyza/CS-61A-Structure-and-Interpretation-of-Computer-Programs/Reading_Notebook.md

 The names of a local function do not interfere with names external to the function in which it is defined, because the local function name will be bound in the current local environment in which it was defined, rather than the global environment.
 A local function can access the environment of the enclosing function, because the body of the local function is evaluated in an environment that extends the evaluation environment in which it was defined.

+  **Partition trees** Recursive Construction **count_leaves(tree):**
+  **nonlocal statement**

+Python also has an unusual restriction regarding the lookup of names: within the body of a function, all instances of a name must refer to the same frame.
+As a result, Python cannot look up the value of a name in a non-local frame, then bind that same name in the local frame, because the same name would be accessed in two different frames in the same function.
+This restriction allows Python to pre-compute which frame contains each name before executing the body of a function.
+When this restriction is violated, a confusing error message results.
+To demonstrate, the make_withdraw example is repeated below with the nonlocal statement removed.

+This UnboundLocalError appears because balance is assigned locally in line 5, and so Python assumes that all references to balance must appear in the local frame as well.
+This error occurs before line 5 is ever executed, implying that Python has considered line 5 in some way before executing line 3.
+As we study interpreter design, we will see that pre-computing facts about a function body before executing it is quite common.
+In this case, Python's pre-processing restricted the frame in which balance could appear, and thus prevented the name from being found.
+Adding a nonlocal statement corrects this error.
+The nonlocal statement did not exist in Python 2.

+  **Propagating Constraints**